 Owning even a small home on a postage-stamp lot smack in the middle of town, usually means you’ll have plenty of maintenance and repair chores to keep up with.
 But when it comes to owning homes with acreage in Seattle, the maintenance and upkeep only increase.

 “It may seem romantic to own a property with many acres of land, but the reality can be tough work.
 You’ll be responsible for mowing the lawn, clearing debris and plowing snow in the winter, among other strenuous tasks.
 Make sure that you’re up to the challenge, or that you’re able to afford help with more difficult jobs.”

 Although not always the case, homes with acreage very often have septic systems.
 And that septic system needs to be properly functioning and able to meet the needs of the number of users – if, that is, you don’t want hefty expenses later on.
 This is a particular concern if you intend to build onto the house.

-Here’s some good advice from the pros concerning homes with acreage in Shoreline that have septic systems . . .
+Here’s some good advice from the pros concerning homes with acreage in Seattle that have septic systems . . .

 “When a house is constructed in a rural area, a leach field is built to collect sewage and water waste, with its size depends on the size of the house.
 If an owner builds an extension, he must also extend the leach field to make sure the septic system can handle the number of people living there — so if you’re interested in a house that’s had an addition built on, make sure the leach field is the proper size to avoid costly construction bills in the future.